Billable Hours vs. Non-Billable Hours: Examples and Difference

 However, if you track both the billable and unbillable hours, you’ll have a clearer picture of a project’s worth.
 Additionally, you’ll be able to determine whether it will be profitable or not and whether you should raise your hourly rate.

-Keeping track of unbillable time can help you to:
+Keeping track of unbillable hours can help you to:

 You can only work towards optimizing the time your team spends on activities if you accurately track it.
 This is only achievable by recording non-billable tasks, like admin processes.